 Following a number of years that could easily be described as out of the ordinary in one way or another, the 2018 harvest brought us back to a much more predictable and typical Paso Robles vintage.
 Later harvest dates and a longer growing season gave the components of our il Campo Bianco plenty of flavorful exuberance while still maintaining their fresh acididty.
 These grapes were crushed, destemmed, and soaked on their skins for a few hours.
 Small-basket pressed into stainless steel, and fermented naturally.

 Our requisite springtime white, this wine is perfect as the weather warms.
-Falanghina adds a lightly floral note to Pinot Grigio’s bright fruit and mineral character.
-Orange blossom, citrus, quince and ginger highlight the aromatics with jasmine, mango, and almond notes framing the bright and refreshing palate.
+Orange blossom, quince and curry highlight the aromatics with jasmine, lime leaf, and a light herbal impression framing the bright and refreshing palate.
 It’s known around here as Stephy’s “porch pounder.”

 2017 Il campo Rosso, Paso Robles